BYU announces all campuses will now give Honor Code amnesty and 'leniency' to students who report sexual assaults

-BYU is owned by The Church of Jesus Christ of Latter-day Saints.

-The amnesty policy does say that the university "may offer and encourage support, counseling or education efforts" to those who have violated the Honor Code and report sexual assault.
-And a related "leniency" policy adds that unrelated Honor Code violations discovered during a sexual-misconduct investigations will, "generally," be handled so that the student can remain in school "while appropriately addressing these concerns."
+When students who report assaults have violated the Honor Code, the university "may offer and encourage support, counseling or education efforts," the new amnesty policy says.

+A "leniency" provision adds that unrelated Honor Code violations discovered during a sexual-misconduct investigations will, "generally," be handled so that the student can remain in school "while appropriately addressing these concerns."

-The Honor Code includes a dress code and curfew, and forbids premarital sex and alcohol and drug use.
+The policy applies to BYU's campuses in Hawaii and Idaho, as well as to LDS Business College in Salt Lake City.

+BYU, owned by The Church of Jesus Christ of Latter-day Saints, enforces an Honor Code that forbids alcohol, coffee and premarital sex; imposes a dress code and curfew; and bans expressions of romantic affection between people of the same gender.

-"I have a very hard time trusting that they are following through with any of these policies," Barney said Friday.
-"I think that it sounds nice, but the language is so loose that this could hypothetically not change anything."
+The new policy "sounds nice," Barney said Friday, "but the language is so loose that this could hypothetically not change anything."

-And the leniency policy, she said, could allow the school to "shame and victim-blame, even if they hypothetically don't press an Honor Code violation."
+The wording of the leniency provision also could allow the school to "shame and victim-blame, even if they hypothetically don't press an Honor Code violation," she said.

 Spokeswoman Carri Jenkins pointed to the confidentiality portion of the new policy, which prohibits Title IX from sharing an alleged victim's name with the Honor Code Office unless health or safety is at risk.